emdiazsal83/emdiazsal83.github.io/_posts/2024-05-31-MLcausality.md

 In the case of a co-variate shift, where the distribution of the inputs changes, knowing the underlying causal structure can help determine if we should modify our predictive models in response to this change.
-If the inputs correspond to the causes and outputs to effects, then the modularity of the FCM dictates that this will not influence the conditional distribution of outputs given inputs.
+If the inputs correspond to the causes and outputs to effects, then the modularity of the Functional Causal Model (FCM) dictates that this will not influence the conditional distribution of outputs given inputs.
 When the prediction task is anti-causal, in the sense that inputs are effects and outputs are causes, the co-variate shift does necessitate that the prediction model is changed.